Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

 Note: Below Solutions are applicable to fix video TDR failure atikmpag.sys or nvlddmkm.sys or igdkmd64.sys depends on the Graphics card you are using.

 Windows 10 BSOD VIDEO_TDR_FAILURE bug check 0x116 indicates that the driver related to Graphics Card stops responding or malfunctioning.
 At that point of time system will restart automatically to prevent data loss and to restore things to their default.

 The most common reason for this issue is due to incompatible graphics card drivers or graphics device is being overloaded beyond its capabilities.
 Update or install the latest Windows 10 compatible graphics card drivers most probably fix the problem for you.

 First of all disconnect all external devices (except keyboard & mouse) connected to your PC, Restart your PC and check. if windows started normally and perform well, then any of your external device compatibility causing the issue, find the device and update the driver for that.

 If due to this VIDEO_TDR_FAILURE system restarts frequently, and didn’t allow to perform any troubleshooting steps.
 We recommend boot into safe mode, which starts windows with minimum system requirements and allows to perform the troubleshooting steps below.

 Update Graphics card drivers

 - Open run command by pressing Windows key + R and type “devmgmt.msc” and ok,

-- This will open device manager, here look for and expend the “Display adapters”
+- This will open the device manager, here look for and expand the “Display adapters”